RSAT-doc/rsat-conda/how-to-package-RSAT-to-conda.md

 ## Building conda packages on the local machine

-Attention, `conda build` must run in the default conda environment ("base" environment, which is opened with the command   `source activate` with no argument), and not in a customized environment.
+Attention, `conda build` must run in the default conda environment ("base" environment, which is opened with the command   `conda activate` with no argument), and not in a customized environment.
+Yçou should thus check that your shell prompt starts with `(base) ` before going further.

 If you are member of the RSAT development team on github, you can clone the `rsat-conda` repository with the git access.